Alerts

 The second catalyst was the South Dakota Legislature's approval to spend $34.2 million to reopen the facility.

 The third catalyst was a $70 million donation by Mr. T. Denny Sanford, a Sioux Falls businessman and philanthropist.
-Mr. Sanford's gift included $20 million for a Sanford Science Education Center at the laboratory and at Black Hills State University (BHSU).
+Mr. Sanford's gift included $20 million for a Sanford Science Education Center at the laboratory.
 "Thank you very much Denny for everything you are doing for underground science and science education," the Governor said.

 A group of about 30 guests—including the Governor, Mr. Sanford and reporters—descended the Ross Shaft to the 4850 Level, riding inside a steel elevator car called a "cage."